-The Company's principal activity during the year was the management and maintenance of the housing stock of CDC, which numbered 20,185, of which 19,894 were tenanted dwellings and 291 leasehold dwellings as at 31 March 2023.
-In addition, the company is responsible for the management of CDC's statutory duty to respond to homelessness within the borough and also management of the investment programme for the improvement of the housing stock.
+The Company's principal activity during the year was the management and maintenance of the housing stock of CDC, which numbered 20,150, of which 19,857 were tenanted dwellings and 293 leasehold dwellings as at 31 March 2024.
+In addition, the company is responsible for the management of CDC's statutory duty to respond to homelessness within the City and also management of the investment programme for the improvement of the housing stock.

-Core services were unchanged and delivered fully during the year.
-The main projects in the year were the ongoing work in relation to the requirements of Building Safer Futures and the social housing White Paper, commencement of a number of 'Journeys to Excellence' projects around repairs, homelessness and customer access and addressing the cost of living challenges that emerged during the year.
+Core services were unchanged and delivered in full.
+The main projects in the year were the ongoing work of a number of 'Journeys to Excellence' projects around repairs, homelessness and customer access and planning for the regulatory inspection arrangements that come into force on 1 April 2024.

-Services were delivered within budgets overall and the majority of key performance targets were met or exceeded.
+Services were delivered within budgets overall and the majority of key performance targets were met.